devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 > [!NOTE] Trick
 > If a deck has a vibrate capability, it is advisable to declare it as a separate button of interaction, and use that button like any other.
 Vibrate is a feedback mechanism.

-### Deck Type Button Block - Complement for Web Decks
+### Deck Type Button Block: Additional Attributes for Web Decks

 The above Deck Type Button Block attributes are necessary for all decks, both physical and web decks.
 Web Decks also contain an additional series of attributes that drive the drawing of the deck in a web navigator window.